-Everything you always wanted to know about voice analytics!
+Everything you need to know about contact center speech analytics

 Voice analytics uses audio from recorded calls and converts them into structured data for searching and analyzing.
 The tools also utilize other associated data, such as customer profile information or when the customer interaction occurred.
 A text transcript is also extracted from the call.

 Its features include advanced search and filtering, enterprise-grade speech recognition and transcription, contextual call playback data, tagging and commenting, transcript visualization, and full PCI redaction.

 The search works in a custom fashion.
 It includes a highly flexible search engine for quickly and easily finding and retrieving calls through free-form combination of keywords, phrases, acoustic measures, filler words, and call metadata.

 Why is voice analytics gaining so much ground?

 When we talk about a call center, the available data is in the form of speech.
 Every call center generates gigabytes of data every day.

 Managers and supervisors of a call center listen to only 2% of the recorded calls unless something unfavorable happens.
 Often, the unfavorable happenings are never reported.

 What happens to the remaining 98% of the recordings?

 They just sit on the storage servers and get listened to only when there are complaints.
 Then you identify what went wrong, but then the damage is already done.